Cashed-up Singapore Airlines plots Asia expansion

 SIA is turning to regional cities to tap growth, as Middle Eastern carriers such as Emirates and Qatar Airways grab more market share by enhancing their luxury services, while keeping prices more affordable.

-Within Asia, margins have also come under pressure due to the rise of budget carriers such as Malaysia’s AirAsia (AIRA.KL).
+Within Asia, margins have also come under pressure due to the rise of budget carriers such as Malaysia’s AirAsia .

 SIA, best known for its premium services, has taken low cost airlines head on by launching Scoot, but it might take years before the start-up delivers any meaningful financial returns to the group.

 Scoot to plies middle distance routes between Singapore and countries such as China and Australia.
-SIA has also said it will buy a 10 percent stake in Virgin Australia Holdings Ltd (VAH.AX) for A$105 million to increase pressure on rival Qantas Airways (QAN.AX).
+SIA has also said it will buy a 10 percent stake in Virgin Australia Holdings Ltd for A$105 million ($109 million) to increase pressure on rival Qantas Airways.

 “The biggest change is the low cost and multi brand strategy, focusing more on Silk Air, launching Scoot and increasing their involvement in Tiger,” said Sobie.

-With all of SIA’s operations fully consolidated under the group except Tiger Airways Ltd TAHL.SI, SIA could fully privatise the budget carrier.
+With all of SIA’s operations fully consolidated under the group except Tiger Airways Ltd, SIA could fully privatise the budget carrier.
 Tiger is currently 33 percent owned by SIA, while Scoot and SilkAir are fully owned.
-(Additional reporting by Charmian Kok; Editing by Jeremy Laurence)